Above: Swiss Heritage Village's Museum entrance.

 Welcome to the Swiss Heritage Village & Museum website!
 Chartered in 1985, the Village is now the largest outdoor museum in northern Indiana.
 As you visit our site and read about the buildings, grounds, and events sponsored by the Swiss Heritage Society, you will learn about how the Swiss settlers lived in this area more than a century ago.
 We hope you will come to understand the appreciation we have for the culture of our ancestors.
 We hope to see you soon!

 Due to ongoing global events, our calendar events remain fluid based on state and federal government recommendations.
-Swiss Heritage Village & Museum will close for the season on September 30, 2020.
-Further events remain up in the air.
+The annual Christmas Eve service, as well as all other calendar events for 2020, have been cancelled.
 Stay tuned for more information as we learn it.
 Thank you.

 Swiss Heritage Village & Museum will be open to the public beginning Saturdays in May, and we are open daily–except Sundays & holidays–from June 1 to September 30.
 We welcome guests between 10 AM and 4 PM.
 Groups with advance reservations are welcome as early as April.
 Call (260) 589-8007 to schedule a weekday tour.